rodboj/SimplePractice_QA_Bojorges/README.md

 * Complete this task → verify that it was successfully marked as completed

-In addition, I added a Microsoft Excel File on the repository por the Analytical Part of the assesment.
+In addition, I added the TASKS_CHECKLIST.md for the Analytical Part of the assesment and a Microsoft Excel File with the same info, just in case.

 # Pre Prerequisites
 - Node 18+